keldonia/bTime/readme.md

   const binaryTimeFactory: BinaryTimeFactory = new BinaryTimeFactory(5);
 ```

-Further, information on these two classes can be found here:
+Further information on these two classes can be found here:
 * [Scheduler](./documentation/scheduler.md)
 * [BinaryTimeFactory](./documentation/binaryTimeFactory.md)